emdashjs/Emdash.JS/DESIGN.md

 |     3    | Page   | `/{route(.+)}`        | **Author**           |
 |     4    | Plugin | `/{route(.+)}`        | **Plugin**           |

+### Authentication

+Emdash.js ships with support for internal authentication, third-party authentication, and time-based one-time password (TOTP) apps.
+OAuth is recommended over internal authentication, especially for serverless deployments where sufficient security may exceed limititions.

+Third-party authentication supports any single provider exposed by [deno_kv_oauth](https://deno.land/x/deno_kv_oauth).
+Only one provider may be configured at a time.
+Enabling third-party authentication disabled internal authentication.

+TOTP apps complement internal or third-party authentication as a second factor.

 ### Data

 Data is stored in NoSQL collections as documents, with a primary key and an optional secondary key.
 Data sources should be flexible instead of strict, especially as read/write sources.
 Data sources must handle arbitrary properties in documents and all JSON data types including null.
 Such documents are the base primitive `DataRecord`; all other primitives derive from this.